Sammyredos/MopgomSeminary/PRODUCTION_DEPLOYMENT.md

 # 🚀 Production Deployment Guide

-## AccoReg Youth Registration System - Production Ready
+## Mopgom Theological Seminary Management System - Production Ready

-Your AccoReg application is now **100% ready for production deployment**!
+Your Mopgom Seminary application is now **100% ready for production deployment**!
 This guide will walk you through the deployment process.

 ## ✅ Pre-Deployment Checklist (COMPLETED)